-Melbourne Water is advising people to avoid contact with Lake Carramar, following the detection of blue-green algae.
+Melbourne Water is advising people to avoid contact with Lake Carramar, one of the Quiet Lakes in the Patterson Lakes area, following the detection of blue-green algae.

 Lake Carramar is one of three private lakes in the area, and although it is unlikely the general public will come into contact with any of the affected water, signs have been erected in the area as a precaution.

-Melbourne Water Manager of Regional Services (South East), John Woodland said there were many forms of blue-green algae and the species currently present could be harmful to animals or humans.
+Melbourne Water Acting Manager of Regional Services (South East), Alanna Wright, said there were many forms of blue-green algae and the species currently present in the river could be harmful to animals or humans.

-"It’s important that people avoid contact with the water and make sure that it does not come into contact with their skin or eyes," Mr Woodland said.
+"It’s important that people avoid contact with the water and make sure that it does not come into contact with their skin or eyes," said Ms Wright.

 "Melbourne Water will sample the water regularly and keep a close watch on the problem.
-Signs have been erected around the lake to warn people of the potential hazards."
+Signs have been erected around the lake to warn people of the potential hazards," said Ms Wright.